Optimal 3D Road Alignment on Topographic Surfaces: A Convergent Dynamic Programming Approach: Existence of the solution and convergence of the algorithm

-If we want to get a more accurate solution we need to increase the density of the grid.
+If we want to get a more accurate solution, we need to increase the density of the grid.
 This can be done in various ways.
-Denote by $Q_k$ the grid with the discretization steps $\Delta_k$ and $\tau_k$ subject to $y$ and $x$ respectively.
-The sequence $\{Q_k\}$ satisfies the property $\Delta_k\to 0$ and $\tau_k\to 0$ as $k\to\infty$.

-How should one decrease the grid size in order to provide convergence of the corresponding piecewise linear approximations sequence to the solution of the initial problem?
+How should one decrease the grid step size in order to ensure the convergence of the corresponding sequence of piecewise linear approximations to the solution of the initial problem?
 We give the answer in the main result of this section.
-But before that we need to derive two auxiliary lemmas.
+But before that, we need to derive two auxiliary lemmas.